FabLabRothenburg/arduinoCNC/README.md

 arduinoCNC
 ==========

-arduino code to driver an CUT2000 from http://www.team-haase.de/
+arduino code to drive an CUT2000 from http://www.team-haase.de/